‘Burning river’ loses sting in Cleveland 50 years after fire

 Things got worse for Cleveland before they got better.

-In 1972, adding proverbial fuel to the fire, then-Mayor Ralph Perk accidentally set his own hair on fire while using a blowtorch at a public ceremony.
+In 1972, Mayor Ralph Perk accidentally set his own hair on fire while using a blowtorch at a public ceremony.
 That same year, Randy Newman released “Burn On,” singing wistfully that he’d always remember Cleveland because “the Cuyahoga River goes smoking through my dreams.”

 Decades of economic hardship, social turmoil and famously abysmal luck in sports followed.
-That losing streak ended when the Cleveland Cavaliers and Akron-born LeBron James brought home a national championship in 2016.
+That losing streak ended when the Cleveland Cavaliers and LeBron James, a native of nearby Akron, brought home a national championship in 2016.

 “There was a time when Clevelanders were what I call clinically depressed.
 No matter how much the sun was shining, there was this humdrum attitude about ourselves,” Jackson said.
 “We’ve overcome that clinically depressed attitude and mentality to be a city that has an expectation of winning.”

 That new upbeat view began early for Cleveland-based Great Lakes Brewing Co., founded in 1988.
-Co-founder Patrick Conway said Burning River was one of the first beers the company released.
+Co-founder Patrick Conway said Burning River Pale Ale was one of the first beers the company released.

 “It was self-deprecating, it was cheeky and we felt 1969 was a different time,” Conway said.
 “We never would have chosen the name if we had thought the river was still being treated as a sewer or if we felt there was a pejorative feel about the river and the city and the name.”

-There’s no limit on use of “burning river” by businesses, since you can’t trademark common descriptive phrases.

-Jake Tuel named his guitar repair shop in the nearby city of Akron after the blaze.

-“I feel that it’s kind of a message of rebirth, kind of like a river coming back, an ecology coming back, business coming back,” Tuel said of the name Burning River Guitars.
-“So I thought it had a nice little association with it, as far as our business goes, because our business is guitar restoration.”
+“I feel that it’s kind of a message of rebirth,” said Jake Tuel, who chose Burning River Guitars as the name for his guitar restoration shop in Akron.
+“Kind of like a river coming back, an ecology coming back, business coming back.”

-Gene Natale Jr., who owns Burning River Entertainment, said more clients are choosing the backdrop of Cleveland for their wedding photos.

-“Somehow the way it entered the public consciousness was, ‘We’re better than you because of our river,’” Natale said.
-“When you bring up the years when things were miserable, people have a lot more genuine pride in Cleveland.
-Calling back those days of everyone making fun of Cleveland makes everyone have even more pride.”
+And back in business the Cuyahoga is.
+In March, the EPA declared its fish safe to eat.

 Carr Smyth reported from Columbus.
 Follow her at https://www.twitter.com/jcarrsmyth .